-One way of ensuring a high quality workplace is by having good HR policies and practices.
-These may include policies and practices developed by your employer in partnership with local trade union representatives, where they are recognised, which have an effect on your employment.
-Although developed locally, they may be based on national initiatives and guidance such as those provided by the Advisory, Conciliation and Arbitration Service (ACAS).
-Areas covered by such policies include equality and diversity, health, wellbeing and safety, work life balance and flexible working, discipline and grievance, speaking up/raising concerns and whistleblowing and recruitment and promotion.
+Providers of NHS services are expected to offer a high quality working environment for their staff, one way of doing this is by having good HR policies and practices.
+These may include policies and practices developed by your employer in partnership with local trade union representatives, which have an effect on your employment.
+Although developed locally, they are often based on national initiatives and guidance, such as those provided by the Advisory Conciliation and Arbitration Service (ACAS).
+Areas covered by such policies include equality and diversity, health, wellbeing and safety, work life balance and flexible working, discipline and grievance, speaking up/raising concerns and whistleblowing, and recruitment and promotion.

-In the NHS there are a number of good employer initiatives that have been developed nationally in partnership with NHS Employers, the government, arm's length bodies and trade unions.
-Such initiatives include the Health and Wellbeing framework (2021), Workplace Health and Safety Standards, and part 5 of the NHS Terms and Conditions of Service Handbook - Equal Opportunities.
+In the NHS there are a number of good employer initiatives that have been developed nationally in partnership with NHS Employers, the government, arm's length bodies and trade unions, including the Health and Wellbeing framework (2021), Workplace Health and Safety Standards, and part 5 of the NHS Terms and Conditions of Service Handbook - Equal Opportunities.

 The SPF's speaking up page signposts resources available to employers to help them put in place policies and practices to enable staff to raise concerns.
 This includes a national policy produced to help standardise speaking up procedures across the NHS.
-The web page also links to speak up, which offers free independent confidential advice on the speaking up process for employers and employees in the NHS and adult social care.
+The web page also links to speak up which offers free independent confidential advice on the speaking up process for employers and employees in the NHS and adult social care.